boostkpi/docs.github.io/data-import/index.md

 ## Supported data sources

 BoostKPI can connect to many different data sources that support a SQL interface.
+The current list of supported data sources includes:
+- Amazon Athena
+- Amazon Redshift
+- Apache Pinot
+- Google BigQuery
+- ClickHouse
+- Databricks Lakehouse
+- Microsoft SQL Server
+- MySQL
+- Postgres
+- Presto
+- Snowflake
+- Trino
+- Vertica
 We just require read only access to the right table in the data source.
+For each integration, we use SQL to access the underlying data.

 ![Data sources list: image](../images/data-sources-list.png)